 - There is no minimum or maximum age limit for taking the SAT.
 However, most of the candidates appearing for the test fall in the age group of 17-19.

-- There is no strict educational qualification requirement for taking the SAT.
+- There is no strict educational qualification required for taking the SAT.
 However, most candidates appearing for the test are high school students.

 - The College Board has set no restrictions regarding the number of times a candidate can take the test.
 Hence, you would be eligible to take the test as many times as you want, regardless of whether or not you have taken it before.